-Thoughts On Global Leadership
+Thoughts On Global Leadership by Ben Jones

 My mom just sent me the link to an interesting article in the latest issue of Newsweek about the future of America’s global leadership.
 It begins:

 Can the United States remain competitive in the changing global environment?
 Newsweek asked 15 leaders in the fields of science, technology, education and business to assess the challenges we face and to offer some solutions.